Plating -- How It Works

 Note: A third possible source of zinc is the shell of conventional carbon-zinc batteries (make sure not to use alkaline batteries like Duracell or Eveready Energizers, nor rechargeable nickel-cadmium batteries -- just the cheapest 1-1/2 volt AA, C, or D plain carbon-zinc batteries).
 The science teacher can cut up such batteries and remove the black glop, and give the student the cleaned zinc strip.

 For the pennies that you wish to plate onto, although any pennies will do, if you start with a dull brown penny, you'll end up with a dull zinc plated penny.
 Try to find shiny new pennies for best results!
-Immediately before plating, clean the penny with toothbrush and toothpaste; an even better cleaner, if you have it, would be Bon-Ami [link is to product info at Amazon].
+Immediately before plating, clean the penny with toothbrush and toothpaste; an even better cleaner, if you have it, would be Bon-Ami [link is to info/product at Amazon].
 Rinse well after cleaning.
 Your hands are oily, so wear plastic gloves so you do not get fingerprints or other soils on the penny after you clean it.

 A transparent plating container is best, a Pyrex beaker is excellent, but a glass dessert bowl can serve well.